atlas-brown/slowpoke/INSTRUCTIONS.md

 > [!IMPORTANT]
 > To reproduce results, this artifact uses a real distributed system on AWS.
 Remember:
 > * Reviewer usernames and passwords have been shared with HotCRP, *please do not share them outside the AEC*.
-> * Remember to freeze or turn off evaluation when you're done, as this evaluation is expensive!
+> * Remember to freeze or turn off the cluster when you're done, as this evaluation is expensive!
 If you do not know how, ask us via HotCRP—thank you!

 # Artifact Available (10 minutes)